yhimanshu22/angel-Lazyjobseeker.com/README.md

 npm start

 🔑 Bring Your Own API Key (OpenAI Only)
-	1. In the app: Open Settings → Paste API key → Save
+	1. In the app: Open Settings → Paste API key → Savee
-	2. Or via terminal before launch:

-export OPENAI_API_KEY="sk-..."

 Get your key from: https://platform.openai.com/account/api-keys